anshuljain0703/Laptop-price-predictor/README.md

 # Laptop Price Predictor

 This project is a **Laptop Price Predictor** built using **Machine Learning**.
 The application predicts laptop prices based on various features such as brand, processor, RAM, storage, and more.
-The model has been deployed using **Streamlit** for a user-friendly web interface.

 ## Features
 - Predicts laptop prices based on user-provided specifications.